frontenddogma/web-development-glossary/manuscript/n.md

 : The process of navigating a network of information resources in the World Wide Web, which is organized as hypertext or hypermedia.
 The user interface that is used to do so is called a web browser.
 A central theme in web design is the development of a web navigation interface that maximizes usability.&nbsp;[†](#w-navigation)

 Navigator
-: A role in pair programming.
+: The guiding and reviewing role in pair programming.
 : → Netscape Navigator

 NDA